Calumniated Wife: ATU 713: The Mother who did not Bear me, but Nourished me

 French folklorist Paul Delarue drew attention to a series of tales he dubbed La mère qui ne m'a pas porté, mais m'a nourri ("The Mother who did not Bear me, but Nourished me") and classified as type ATU 713 in the international Aarne-Thompson-Uther Index.
 This type, as analysed by Delarue and Nicole Belmont, contains similarities to ATU 706 and ATU 708, wherein the heroine is expelled from home or from her village with her child.

 According to scholarship, the tale type is predominantly French, since most of the known variants have been collected in Nivernais by Achille Millien and three come from Occitanie.
+Further variants are reported from Southwestern France and Hérault (five tales), as well as from Mallorca (one tale) and Catalonia (two tales).
 The heroine in some of the variants is called Brigite or a variation thereof, which hints at a connection to the legend of Irish Saint Brigid.

 AT 714: The Stubborn Queen and her Son on Monkey Island

 Hispanists Julio Camarena and Maxime Chevalier (fr) identified another tale type which they termed type 714, "La Reina Porfiada y su Hijo en la Isla de los Monos": a queen is banished to a desert island; in this island, a monkey lives with the woman and she bears him a hybrid son; the queen is rescued by a ship and the monkey kills its hybrid child.
 Variants of the proposed tale type are also found in Portuguese tradition.